slimphp/PHP-View/README.md

 ]);
 // In the view above, the $title will be "My Title" and not "Title"
 ```

+## Sub-templates
+Inside your templates you may use `$this` to refer to the PhpRenderer object to render sub-templates.

 ## Exceptions
 `\RuntimeException` - if template does not exist